Skip to content

 Dynamic Adaptation Approximates optimal states in continuously changing environments

-Algorithm Exploration Leverages metaheuristics algorithms of all kinds to explore combinatorial configuration spaces
+Algorithm Exploration Leverages metaheuristics algorithms of all kinds to explore combinatorial configuration spaces, with optional integration of lightweight ML, RL, or surrogate modeling techniques

 Performance Acceleration Utilizes parallelization and acceleration techniques for metaheuristics

-Acceleration Hardware Optionality Acceleration Hardware like GPUs might be leveraged for acceleration, but are not a mandatory requirement, unlike many ML or generative ML approaches
+GPU-Optional Acceleration hardware like GPUs may be leveraged, but are not mandatory — unlike many ML or generative AI approaches

 What godon is not - Caveats